PacktPublishing/Building-Vue.js-Applications-with-GraphQL/chapter-01/1_8/README.md

-# 1.8 - Adding form validation with vuelidate
+# 1.8 - Creating filters and sorting for the list

 ## Project setup